PyLops/pyproximal/joss/paper.md

-algorithms sit at a higher level of abstraction than gradient-based algorithms and require a basic operation to be performed at each iteration: the evaluation of the so-called proximal operator of the functional to be optimized. ``PyProximal`` is a Python-based library aimed at democratizing the application of convex optimization to scientific problems, providing all the required building blocks (i.e., proximal operators and algorithms) to define and solve complex, convex objective functions in a high-level manner, shielding users away from any unneeded mathematical and implementation details.
+algorithms sit at a higher level of abstraction than gradient-based algorithms and require a basic operation to be performed at each iteration: the evaluation of the so-called proximal operator of the functional to be optimized. ``PyProximal`` is a Python-based library aimed at democratizing the application of convex optimization to scientific problems; it provides the required building blocks (i.e., proximal operators and algorithms) to define and solve complex, convex objective functions in a high-level, abstract fashion, shielding users away from any unneeded mathematical and implementation details.

 # Statement of need

-`PyProximal` is a Python package for convex optimization, developed as an integral part of the `PyLops` framework.
+`PyProximal` is a Python library for convex optimization, developed as an integral part of the `PyLops` framework.
 It provides practitioners with an easy-to-use framework to define and solve composite convex objective functions arising in many modern inverse problems.
-Its API is designed to offer a class-based and user-friendly interface to proximal operators, coupled with function-based optimizers; because of its modular design, researchers in the field of convex optimization can also benefit from this package in a number of ways when developing new algorithms: first, they can easily include their newly developed proximal operators and solvers; second, they can compare these methods with state-of-the-art algorithms already provided in the package.
+Its API is designed to offer a class-based and user-friendly interface to proximal operators, coupled with function-based optimizers; because of its modular design, researchers in the field of convex optimization can also benefit from this library in a number of ways when developing new algorithms: first, they can easily include their newly developed proximal operators and solvers; second, they can compare these methods with state-of-the-art algorithms already provided in the library.

-`PyProximal` heavily relies on and seamlessly integrates with `PyLops` [@Ravasi:2020], a Python package for matrix-free linear algebra and optimization.
+`PyProximal` heavily relies on and seamlessly integrates with `PyLops` [@Ravasi:2020], a Python library for matrix-free linear algebra and optimization.
 More specifically, `PyLops` is leveraged in the implementation of proximal operators that require access to linear operators (e.g., numerical derivatives) and/or least-squares solvers (e.g., conjugate gradient).
-Whilst similar packages exist in the Python ecosystem, their design usually leads to a tight coupling between linear and proximal operators, and their respective solvers.
+Whilst libraries with similar capabilities exist in the Python ecosystem, their design usually leads to a tight coupling between linear and proximal operators, and their respective solvers.
 On the other hand, by following the Separation of Concerns (SoC) design principle, the overlap between `PyLops` and `PyProximal` is reduced to a minimum, easing both their development and maintenance, as well as allowing newcomers to learn how to solve inverse problems in a step-by-step fashion.
-As such, `PyProximal` can be ultimately described as a light-weight extension of `PyLops` that users of the former can very easily learn and use with minimal additional effort.
+As such, `PyProximal` can be ultimately described as a light-weight extension of `PyLops` that users of the latter can easily learn and adopt with minimal additional effort.

 # Mathematical framework